RuanGOA/competitive/README.md

 # Competitive

-Some of my competitive programming programs(tentative of organization HAHAHA).
+Some of my competitive programming programs(trying organize HAHAHA).